kettanaito/naming-cheatsheet/README.md

 ### `delete`

-Completely erazes something from the realms of existence.
+Completely erases something from the realms of existence.

 Imagine you are a content editor, and there is that notorious post you wish to get rid of.
 Once you clicked a shiny "Delete post" button, the CMS performed a `deletePost` action, **not** `removePost`.